-I am Stephen Carr Hampton, a registered citizen of the Cherokee Nation.
+I am Stephen Carr Hampton, a registered citizen of Cherokee Nation.
 My father, Albert Hampton, is from Grove, Oklahoma.
-He grew up attending the Green Corn Dances, proud of his elders, some of whom held prominent positions in the Cherokee community (such as Jefferson Thompson Parks).
-I have never lived on a reservation (and the Cherokees don’t have one) so I cannot speak from that perspective.
+He grew up attending the Green Corn Dances, proud of his elders, some of whom held prominent positions in the Cherokee community (such as John Calvin Martin Jr., member of the 1827 Cherokee Constitutional Convention and first Chief Justice and Treasure of Cherokee Nation pre-removal; Richard Fox Taylor, member of the Cherokee National Committee pre-removal and signer of the 1839 Cherokee Constitution post-removal; and Jefferson Thompson Parks, Chief Justice of Cherokee Nation post-removal).

-My father was part of the diaspora from Oklahoma to California (see the map above showing where Cherokees are today).
+My father was part of the diaspora from Oklahoma to California (see the map showing where Cherokees are today).
 That’s where he met my mother, a second generation Slovak from Ohio.
 I came along after that, in the yellow area in southern California.
 I’ve since moved to northern California where there is also an active Cherokee community.

 I currently work as a tribal liaison (among other roles) for California Department of Fish & Wildlife’s Office of Spill Prevention and Response.
 We deal with oil spills and other pollution events.
 All opinions expressed here are purely my own.
 All information referred to here is publicly available.